mindplay-dk/testies/README.md

 > mechanisms, but PHP already has all those capabilities; why recreate them?
 We'd rather write tests in PHP; it's one
 > fewer language to learn and the approach keeps the tests straightforward and easy to understand.

-The primary test API is procedural-style functions in the `test` namespace.
+The primary test API is a set of functions in the `mindplay\testies` namespace.

-Internally, the procedural API is backed by a pair of simple driver and configuration classes - these are left as open as possible, and you should feel comfortable extending these and tailoring them specifically to suit the test-requirements for whatever you're testing.
+Internally, the API is backed by a pair of simple "driver" and configuration classes - these are left as open as possible, and you should feel comfortable extending these and tailoring them specifically to suit the test-requirements for whatever you're testing.